U.S. regulators step up probe into Hyundai, Kia engine fires

 The agency had opened an investigation in 2019 covering the 2011-2014 Kia Optima and Sorento and the 2010-2015 Kia Soul, along with the 2011-2014 Hyundai Sonata and Santa Fe to investigate instances of non-crash fires.

-Hyundai said on Monday it continues to fully cooperate with NHTSA in regards to non-collision engine fires.
-Kia did not respond to a request for comment.
+Hyundai and Kia said on Monday they continue to fully cooperate with NHTSA in regard to non-collision engine fires.

 The two South Korean companies had agreed to a record $210 million civil penalty last year after regulators said they failed to recall 1.6 million vehicles for engine issues in a timely fashion.